dinodiver/mitchtorkelson/experience.md

 **Summer Research Institute**
 **Location:** Creighton University, Omaha, NE
 **Date:** August 2017
-**Summary:** Discussed the role of institutional review boards in safeguarding the rights and well-being of research participants.
+**Summary:** Explored the impact of gentrification on the neighborhoods of Bemis and Gifford Park, focusing on its effects on local residents and community dynamics.